Binomial Generalized Linear Models: Caesarian Birth Study

 Data Transformation

-The raw caesar dataset has one row per birth (251 rows total).
+The raw caesar dataset has one row per combination of covariates and response.
 For binomial regression, we need to aggregate the data: one row per unique combination of covariates (noplan, factor, antib), with columns for total cases and infection counts in each group.

-First, convert to a tibble for clearer printing, and easier data manipulation.
-Note that tibble print the data types of each column.
+First, convert to a tibble (a modern take on data frames in Hadley Wickham’s tidyverse) for clearer printing, and easier data manipulation; for instance, see this vignette for some of the advantages of tibble over the traditional data.frame.
+At the very least, tibble prints the data types of each column.

 Code